chloeminkyung/MS_MARCOV2/README.md

 #### To generate a prediction file run the command below.

-This will load the model and data and predict for all answered questions where the answer is a span.
+This will load the model and data and predict for all answered questions where the answer is a span.<br>
 Any new tokens/char will get a random embedding.
 ~~~
 python scripts/predict.py ./experiment ./Data/<chosen data for prediction> prediction.json --cuda=False  # cpu
 python scripts/predict.py ./experiment ./Data/<chosen data for prediction> prediction.json --cuda=True   # gpu